dmitrycello/yaglpp/docs/USAGE.md

 	}
 } application;
 ```
-> [!NOTE]
-> AFX-alike layout is rather experimental, and at the moment can be used only with a single class.
+AFX-alike layout is rather experimental, and at the moment can be used only with a single class.
 But it could become very promising direction for development in the future.

-In order to use it, comment the **`GLPP_NO_AFX_LAYOUT`** switch in the configuration file, and rebuild the project.
+> [!TIP]
+> The **`glad.c`** source file was spotted to be seen by IDE as being altered. _This makes the project to be rebuit everytime_.
+Replacing this file with a newer version could fix the issue.
+Generate a newer GLAD archive, or take the file from **`Common.7z`** archive.

 ### 7. Create YAGL++ project template
 At this point, it would be wise to save all performed work by creating a Visual Studio project template from the current project.
 Later, it would be possible to create a new project, without the need to set all required parameters.
 The template will work with the similar solution path layout.
 Download the project icon file [icon.png](icon.png), or use any other with transparent background.
 Click **`Project menu -> Export Template...`**: